Giftbit/Lightrail-API-V2-Docs/docs/home.md

 Also, note the sources property in the request.
 It includes three sources, two of which are value stored in Lightrail, the other is a tokenized card from Stripe.

--`"customerId": "cus_123"`: will us any value associated with that customer in Lightrail.
+- `"customerId": "cus_123"`: will us any value associated with that customer in Lightrail.
--`"code: "EASYMONEY"`: represents the promotion code entered during checkout.
+- `"code: "EASYMONEY"`: represents the promotion code entered during checkout.
--`"cardToken": "tok_12345"`: tokenized card using Stripe elements.
+- `"cardToken": "tok_12345"`: tokenized card using Stripe elements.

 **Response**: `200 OK`
 ```json